DmitryMyadzelets/ization/README.md

 t`Not in dictionary` // undefined
 ```

-When a few dictionaries are provided, as it happens on server-side:
+When a few dictionaries is provided, as it happens on server-side:
 ```js
 const { dictionaries } = require('ization')
 const speak = dictionaries({